 These Hot Cross Carrot Muffins are gluten free, grain free, dairy free, refined sugar free, paleo, primal, vegetarian, and Specific Carbohydrate Diet (SCD) compliant.

-Enjoy learning more about Vicky and her Hot Cross Carrot Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy learning more about Vicky and her Hot Cross Carrot Muffins and see the whole line-up of bloggers, blogs, and muffin recipes here.